pensjonatus/flash-fiction/blog/step-on-me.md

 ---
-title: 'Step on Me'
+title: Step on Me
 date: '2014-02-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 After the art show, we walked six blocks to her apartment.
 At the end of the